jamieyap/College-to-Work-Transition-Study/README.md

 * **Number of days within the past month with any heavy drinking (HED):** HED was assessed with a one-item measure.
 Participants were asked, 'How often in the past month did you drink more than 4 (if you are a woman) or 5 (if you are a man) standard drinks in a single day?'
 Responses for each item ranged from 0 (= None in the past month) to 30 (= 30 days in the past month).

+## 1. Supplementary files

+The folder `publication-supplementary-files' contains supplementary files referenced in the manuscript.

-## 1. Constructing datasets used in analyses
+## 2. Constructing datasets used in analyses

 ### Code within the `construct-dataset' folder